 By Air:

-The nearest airport is Tiruchirapalli (Trichy) which is 85 km's away.
+The nearest airport to the Garbarakshambigai Temple is Tiruchirapalli (Trichy) Airport, which is approximately 85 kilometers away.
+From Tiruchirapalli, one can hire a taxi to reach the temple.

 By Train: